grork/FileDeduper/README.md

 It should be noted that if you put the destination on a separate physical drive, the duration of the move phase will drastically increase since it has to physically move the files, rather than just update the file system in place.

+## Separate folder for possible duplicates ##
+Sometimes, you've got two folder hierarchies that you know are very similar, but there are some files that _aren't_ duplicates.
+In single folder mode, this leaves a bit of quandry -- you dont what to have to find all the files that are the same, you want to find the extras.

+Given the principle of not deleting things, theres a mode that will leave the original folder intact, and only remove the duplicates from the folder you think has extras in it.

+To achive this you can use the `/duplicatecandidates`, which will be the folder searched for duplicates.